-About the Economic & Trade Office of Israel in Geneva, Switzerland
+About the Economic & Trade Mission of Israel in Geneva, Switzerland

-The Government of Israel’s Economic and Trade Office in Geneva, Switzerland, is a branch of the Foreign Trade Administration of the Ministry of Economy and Industry.
-The Trade Office in Geneva has two main responsibilities: (1) World Trade Organization (WTO) affairs, and (2) trade & investment promotion (Switzerland-Israel).
+Israel’s Economic and Trade Mission in Geneva, Switzerland, is a branch of the Foreign Trade Administration of the Ministry of Economy and Industry.
+The Trade Mission in Geneva has two main responsibilities: (1) World Trade Organization (WTO) affairs, and (2) trade & investment promotion (Switzerland-Israel).

-The WTO is a Multilateral Inter-Governmental Organization that operates the pre-eminent global system of international trade rules.
-It serves as a forum for negotiating trade agreements between its member states, it undertakes the proper implementation of the agreements and it settles trade disputes between its members.
-WTO Agreements cover rules that relate to trade in goods, trade in services, trade-related aspects of intellectual property rights, as well as other disciplines such as Government Procurement etc.
+The WTO is a multilateral intergovernmental organization that operates the pre-eminent global system of international trade rules.
+It serves as a forum for negotiating trade agreements between member states, undertakes the proper implementation of the agreements and settles trade disputes between its members.
+WTO Agreements cover rules that relate to trade in goods, trade in services, trade-related aspects of intellectual property rights, as well as other disciplines such as Government Procurement, etc.

-The Economic and Trade Office of the Permanent Mission of Israel to the United Nations and International Organizations in Geneva, represents Israel in all WTO’s Councils, Committees and Bodies.
+The Economic and Trade Mission of the Permanent Mission of Israel to the United Nations and International Organizations in Geneva represents Israel in all WTO councils, committees and bodies.

-The Economic and Trade Office of Israel promotes business collaboration across a variety of sectors, including: Information Technology, Green Energy, Agriculture and Water Technology, Homeland Security, Cyber Security, Life Sciences, Automotive, Consumer Goods, Food and Cosmetics, Finance and Investments.
+The Israel Economic and Trade Mission promotes business collaboration across a variety of sectors, including: Information Technology, Green Energy, Agriculture and Water Technology, Homeland Security, Cyber Security, Life Sciences, Automotive, Consumer Goods, Food and Cosmetics, Finance and Investments.

-The Trade Office facilitates introductions between Swiss and Israeli companies, arranges meetings, organizes local conferences and assist Swiss and Israeli business delegations visiting the respective country, amongst other things.
+The Mission facilitates introductions between Swiss and Israeli companies, arranges meetings, organizes local conferences and assists Swiss and Israeli business delegations visiting the respective country, amongst other activities.

 – Ms. Marijke Smit – Senior Counsellor, WTO Affairs